utiasDSL/force_push/README.md

-# mmpush
+# Force Push

-Robot planar pushing code.
-This evolved out of the mm2d project.
+Quasistatic robotic planar pushing with single-point contact using only force feedback.

 ## Install